operasoftware/devopera/src/tv/_posts/2016-06-09-tv-snap-mrss-requirements.md

 Inside `<opera:metadata>` you can put `<opera:categoryData>` to define categories and collections (nested categories).

-**Important**: If you use metadata to define categories then in `<media:category>` you should use `path` instead of real category name (it will be taken from `categoryData`'s `label`)
+**Important**: If you use metadata to define categories then in `<media:category>` you should use `path` instead of real category name (it will be taken from `categoryData`’s `label`)

 Required attributes of `categoryData`:
 - `path` argument defines category nesting.
-For each nested category you should define exaclty one `categoryData` with correct `path`.
+For each nested category you should define exactly one `categoryData` with correct `path`.
 - `label` is name of category

 Optional attributes of `categoryData`:
 - `description` is description of category.
 - `order` argument is optional.
-If it's not passed then order will be based on MRSS feed order.
+If it’s not passed then order will be based on MRSS feed order.
-- `background` attribute replaces application's background whenever user visits the category.
+- `background` attribute replaces application’s background whenever user visits the category.
 This image should be in jpg format, 1280x720.
 - `thumbnail`, `thumbnailwidth` & `thumbnailheight` are used to display category thumbnail.

 Example: